khakhalin/notes/keywords/recruiting.md

 How to hire smarter than the market: a toy model https://erikbern.com/2020/01/13/how-to-hire-smarter-than-the-market-a-toy-model.html
 tldr: In any competitive pool, experience and performance (or any 2 talents!) will anti-correlate.
 So to hire best ppl, we should NOT hire well-rounded candidates.

+Kausel, E. E., Culbertson, S. S., & Madrid, H. P. (2016).
+Overconfidence in personnel selection: When and why unstructured interview information can hurt hiring decisions.
+Organizational Behavior and Human Decision Processes, 137, 27-44.
+Unstructured interviews not just don't help, but actually HURT the quality of hiring.